p0nce/d-idioms/idioms/Optimal AA lookup.md

 Optimal AA lookup
 =================

-When used on an Associative Array, the `in` operator returns a pointer to the searched element, or `null` if not found.
+When used on an Associative Array, the `in` operator returns either a pointer to the searched for element, or `null` if not found.

 Instead of: